LibCrowds/libcrowds-frontend-settings/about.md

 These single-sheet items are usually empheral (fires always needed lighting!) so the Library's collection exists thanks to zealous collectors who saved a large number of sheets.
-These preserved Playbills offer a wealth of historical detail with thousands of personal names of actors, playwrights, composers, and theatre managers.
+These preserved playbills offer a wealth of historical detail with thousands of personal names of actors, playwrights, composers, and theatre managers.
 Less well-known and even forgotten plays are preserved alongside popular performances and much-loved dramas.